Tadao Watanabe

-Tadao Watanabe (渡辺 忠雄, Watanabe Tadao) was a Japanese politician and Mayor of Hiroshima from 1955-1959.
+Tadao Watanabe (渡辺 忠雄, Watanabe Tadao) was a Japanese politician who served as the Mayor of Hiroshima from 1955 to 1959.

-Was elected to the Lower House of Diet in April 1946, but soon after lost his seat due to the purge of Japanese officials by the US occupation authorities.
+Watanabe was elected to the House of Representatives in April 1946, but soon after lost his seat due to the purge of Japanese officials by the US occupation authorities.
 He was able to return to political activity only following the end of the Allied occupation in 1952.

 Mayor of Hiroshima

 In April 1955 ran against Shinzo Hamai, and won the election after making allegations of financial misconduct by his opponent.

 As Mayor of Hiroshima, Watanabe was in favor of the exact reconstruction of the Hiroshima Castle, which was completed in 1958.